Detecting Perspective Shifts in Multi-agent Systems: Detecting Perspective Shifts

 For public health queries, we observe strong correlation between rank and temporal proximity to this window (Kendall's tau ($K$) = $0.51$, $p $=$0.014$): the largest behavioral shifts cluster tightly around COVID-19's onset.
 This temporal pattern is absent for orthogonal queries ($K$ = $0.01$, $p$ = $0.956$) and substantially weaker for general political queries ($K$ = $0.34$, p = $0.11$).
 This differential specificity has a noteworthy implication: generic temporal drift would appear in candy queries, and natural political evolution would appear equally in general political queries, but we observe the effect concentrated in public health during the pandemic window.

 \paragraph{Computational complexity}

 While our agent-level test is performant, it is not without limitations for aggregate comparisons.
 Assuming the kernel matrix computation is amortized, we cannot avoid updating a distance matrix and then re-embedding it for each permutation.
 This results in a cost per-agent that scales with $\mathcal O(B \cdot (N \times T)\cdot M \cdot p + (N \times T)^2 \cdot d)$.
-With $B$, $M$, and $p$ typically very large, the first term is expensive to compute per-agent and can be prohibitively costly when computing it for all agents. n{Group-level Perspective Shift} In multi-agent systems, some agents can be grouped together -- by the set of tools an agent has access to, the regions of the environment they are interacting with, etc. Methods that incorporate this structure can provide more computationally efficient inference on aggregate agent behavior.
+With $B$, $M$, and $p$ typically very large, the first term is expensive to compute per-agent and can be prohibitively costly when computing it for all agents.